rajendra627/k8s-bootcamp/platform/azure-acs-engine/README.md

 ---------------------------------------------------------  -----------  ------------------------------------  -------  -----------
 Learning - Jungho Kim                                      AzureCloud   f6de0a1c-8065-430a-92d0-2dd8fff75     Enabled  True

 #3 Generate and deploy the ARM template.
 This command will create a resource group with the same name as your dns-prefix then deploy the IaaS resources into the RG.
 It will also generate the ARM templates, the certs/keys for all the control plane components, the kubectl client, as well as kubeconfig files to access each Azure region.
 Look at the contents of the _output directory.
+Note, if you want to just generate the output, replace deploy with generate.

 acs-engine deploy --subscription-id <sub-id> --dns-prefix <your-dns-prefix> --location <region e.g. canadaeast> --api-model <your-api-model-json>